Adam Kokesh: Book tours

 In August 2016, Kokesh embarked on the "For the Love of FREEDOM!" tour.
 The tour, featuring over 60 stops and including all of the 48 contiguous states, served as an exploratory tour for his 2020 Presidential run.
 Free copies of his book were given away to all in attendance at each event.

 In January 2019, 204,453 copies of FREEDOM! were mailed for free to residents in many neighbourhoods of New Orleans, Louisiana.
 The distribution cost around US$131,000, which was primarily raised from cryptocurrency-related companies.
-The promotional campaign was named "Operation Big Easy Book Bomb" and intentionally timed before the 2020 Libertarian National Convention.

 2020 presidential campaign

 On July 23, 2013, Kokesh announced his candidacy for U.S. president in 2020 from a jailhouse interview with Fox 5, after he was arrested for the Open Carry incident earlier that month.
 He stated he was running on the single-issue idea of an "orderly dissolution of the U.S. Federal Government".
 He was the first Libertarian Party candidate to announce a presidential bid for the 2020 election.

 On January 16, 2018, Kokesh reaffirmed his candidacy for president.
 He was pulled over by Texas Department of Public Safety Troopers twice that day and arrested the second time on marijuana and controlled substance charges.
 He was bailed out on January 25.

 In April 2020, he announced John McAfee, the software developer running his own campaign for the nomination, as his running mate; McAfee also endorsed Kokesh.

-Kokesh chose Larry Sharpe as his new running mate.
 Kokesh was eliminated in the second round of the 2020 Libertarian National Convention, and after initially not endorsing a candidate, eventually endorsed Libertarian nominee Jo Jorgensen's campaign after public backlash.